Info for students

 - Mental health support: Call the Personal Growth and Counseling Center (PGCC) at 831-582-3969 to inquire about a brief counseling screening appointment.
 After-hours support is available by calling the same PGCC number.

-- Need medical attention: Call the Campus Health Center (CHC) at 831-582-3965 with any health-related questions.
-Students can now make a Tele-medicine appointment through the CHC’s online scheduling system.
+- Need medical attention: Call the Campus Health Center (CHC) at 831-582-3965 with any health-related questions or Make an Appointment.

 - Academic and personal support accommodations: Call Student Disability and Accessibility Center (SDAC) (SDR) at 831-582-3672 or email to connect with an SDR advisor.